astrohart/MFR/MFR.Settings.Profiles.Commands.Factories/README.md

 interface and provides access to the operation of saving the path of a profile list file to the system Registry.

-<a name='M-MFR-Settings-Profiles-Commands-Factories-GetSaveProfileCollectionPathCommand-ForPath-System-String,System-String,System-String-'></a>
+<a name='M-MFR-Settings-Profiles-Commands-Factories-GetSaveProfileListPathCommand-ForPath-System-String,System-String,System-String-'></a>
 ### ForPath(keyPath,valueName,value) `method`

 ##### Summary

 Provides access to the [ICommand](#T-MFR-ICommand 'MFR.ICommand')
--derived object that allows saving the pathname of a ProfileCollection file to the system Registry.
+-derived object that allows saving the pathname of a ProfileList file to the system Registry.

 ##### Returns